NarDarbin/webtech-lab183/README.md

 HTTP MIME Response Example:
 ```
 HTTP/1.1 500 Internal Server Error

-Accept-Ranges: bytes
+X-Powered-By: Express
+Access-Control-Allow-Origin: *
+Connection: keep-alive
+Keep-Alive: timeout=5
+Date: Wed, 01 Feb 2023 10:41:36 GMT
-Content-Type: application/json
+Content-Type: application/json; charset=utf-8
-Content-Length: 54
+Content-Length: 69

-{"message":"database error: sql connection failed"}
+{"message":"database error.
+Error: SQLITE_ERROR: no such table: sdf"}
 ```

 ## Get images

 ### Request
 Description: the method retrieves the images stored in the database.
 If id is specified, would return only the image data with the corresponding id.
 If not, would return the whole dataset stored in the database.
 On success returns a json object with image data along the 200 status code OK.
 The method is idempotent and safe.
-I.e running method twice results in the same result  (unless other requests were run in between running these two requests) and the method does not change the database. \
+I.e running method twice results in the same result  (unless other requests were run in between running these two requests) and the method does not change the database.
 \
 Endpoint url: ```HOST:PORT/image``` \
 Method: ```GET``` \